Millie Bobby Brown—or as she now legally goes, Millie Bonnie Bongiovi—isn't just another celebrity face.

 For a personality type whose deepest fear is being unwanted or unlovable, this rejection hit particularly hard.

-When Type 2s experience stress, they can move toward unhealthy Type 8 behaviors—becoming confrontational or controlling as a defense mechanism.
+When Type 2s experience extreme stress, they can move toward unhealthy Type 8 behaviors—becoming confrontational and fiercely protective as a defense mechanism.

 What stresses Millie most?
 By her own admission: